Chief of Staff of the Sri Lanka Navy

 Chief of Staff of the Navy has been the title of the second in command of the Sri Lanka Navy.
-The post is held by a regular officer of the rank of Rear Admiral and is the second senior position in the navy.
+The post is held by a regular officer of the rank of Rear Admiral and is the second most senior position in the navy.
 Chief of Staff is charged with assisting the Navy Commander in both operational and administrative aspects, functioning as the Acting Navy Commander in his absences or incantation.
 Chief of Staff is assisted by the Deputy Chief of Staff of the Navy.